mobfox/MobFox-iOS-SDK/README.md

 ```
 ## Manual Installation

-1. Download and unzip [MobFox-SDK-Core-Lib](https://github.com/mobfox/MobFox-iOS-SDK-Core-Lib/releases/latest) or clone this repository and extract the ```MobFoxSDKCore.embeddedframework```.
+1. Download and unzip [MobFox-SDK-Core-Lib](https://github.com/mobfox/MobFox-iOS-SDK-Core-Lib/releases/latest) or clone this repository and extract the ```MobFoxSDKCoreDynamic.embeddedframework```.

 2. Drag ```MobFoxSDKCoreDynamic.embeddedframework``` from the Finder into your project